darelleamores/Does-support-serve-as-a-protective-factor-for-children-living-in-areas-of-Low-SES-/README.md

 # Results
 Students who had support at Home (OR = 1.19, P<.001) and School(OR = 1.04, P<.001) had positive effects towards passing the CAASP English portion, as well as the CAASP Math portion (OR = 1.16, P<.001, OR 1.06, P<.001) respectively.
 In terms of Race/Ethnicity compared to whites, African Americans had the lowest odds in doing well in the CAASP tests.

+# Conclusion
+Home and school support is a significant indicator for increase academic achievement and standardized test scores for students who come from areas of high risks such as high crime rates, poverty, and food deserts.
+Create resources, programs and policies that help at-risk populations for academic achievement.